 Giacchino gets great mileage out of al parts of the theme, including deconstructing the three-note motif at the beginning of the melody for an aural calling card.
 In “Gravity of the Situation,” the theme becomes airborne in a Straussian waltz (Richard, not Johann) of buoyant musical wit as Carter gets his Mars legs.

-The heir apparent to John Williams once again channels his legendary predecessor in tracks like “Sab Than Pursues the Princess.”
-As the winged ships battle it out in the sky, percussion battle it out in the recording studio with a churning lower-string ostinato and furious sixteenth-note figures in the violins, woodwinds and xylophone.
+John Williams’s heir apparent again channels his legendary predecessor in tracks like “Sab Than Pursues the Princess.”
+As the winged ships battle it out in the sky, percussion battle it out in the recording studio with churning lower-string ostinati and furious sixteenth-note figures in the violins, woodwinds, and xylophone.
 As John Carter leaps into the air to catch the princess, the musical action suspends in mid-air to a thrilling, heroic rendition of the main theme before returning to its intricate orchestral furor.

-Fans of Giacchino’s action music will find much to appreciate with thrilling set pieces like the nail-biting wedding sequence “The Prize Is Barsoom” (introducing a bold new choral and brass theme in the film’s third act), the rousing “Fight for Helium,” and the surprising epilogue, “Ten Bitter Years.”
+Fans of Giacchino’s action music will find much to appreciate.
+There are thrilling set pieces like the nail-biting wedding sequence “The Prize Is Barsoom,” the rousing “Fight for Helium,” and the surprising epilogue “Ten Bitter Years.”
 In “Carter They Come, Carter They Fal,” Stanton weaves together another alien battle with Carter’s memories of his wife on Earth.
-As the sound effects are dialed down, Giacchino’s strings and wordless chorus take center stage in a gut-wrenching and heartbreaking threnody of pain, loneliness and loss.
+When the sound effects are dialed down, Giacchino’s strings and wordless chorus take center stage.
+Their voices combine in a gut-wrenching and heartbreaking threnody of pain, loneliness, and loss.

-Whether on metal or drums, Giacchino’s use of percussion in tracks such as “The Second Biggest Apes I’ve Seen” and “The Right of Challenge” gives the score a primal, tribal force that is alien yet familiar.
-Though apparently even the Tharks have heard of “moaning woman” over 55 million miles away, thankfully Giacchino doesn’t overplay his hand with this overused trend in contemporary scoring.
+Whether on metal or drums, Giacchino’s use of percussion gives the score a primal, tribal force.
+It’s alien yet familiar.
+Though apparently even the Tharks have heard of “moaning woman” over 55 million miles away.
+Thankfully, Giacchino doesn’t overplay his hand with this overused trend in contemporary scoring.

-As enjoyable as Giacchino’s score is on disc, it deserves to be heard in context of the film—booming out of huge multiplex speakers and supplying that vicarious thrill that only great film music can.
+As enjoyable as Giacchino’s score is on disc, hear it in context of the film.
+Preferably find huge multiplex speakers and enjoy the vicarious thrill that only great film music can.
 Stanton allows Giacchino generous visual and dramatic space for his music and the composer delivers.
-When it all wraps up in a spine-tingling, heroic major chord over the final title card, I defy you not to stick around for the end credits, if only to experience the glory of this fantastic score in a nine-minute suite (the final track on the album) that I’m sure will be featured on film music concerts for years to come.
+Once it wraps up in a spine-tingling, heroic major chord over the final title card, stick around for the end credits and the glorious nine-minute suite.
 JOHN CARTER is the first great film score of 2012.